 First comes love then comes…baby?
 For brides who are pregnant leading up to their wedding day, this can be such an incredibly exciting time as you are accomplishing two major milestones at once.
 If you’re looking for wedding dress shopping tips for moms-to-be, you’ve come to the right place!

-But at the same time, wedding dress shopping for your dream gown to wear on your big day can be a bit of a challenge.
+Because at the same time, wedding dress shopping for your dream gown to wear on your big day can be a bit of a challenge.
 Not only is your body is constantly changing, but dresses typically need to be ordered months in advance, which requires a bit of guesswork when it comes to imagining how the dress will look closer to your wedding day.

 Whether you are planning to tie the knot before or after you give birth, it’s important to start your search as early as possible.